Ready for camp

 Weapons/Flammables/Explosives – This is overnight camp, not army boot camp.
 Knives, matches, lighters and fireworks are strictly forbidden.

-Skimpy Tops, Skirts, Boogie Shorts and Make-Up – One exception, for July campers: We have one dress up evening in July, called Cotillion, when girls might wear a summer dress.
+Fancy Cloths, Hair Dryers/Straighteners and Make-Up – For July campers: We have one dress up evening in July, called Cotillion, when girls might wear a summer dress.

 Electronics at Camp